North Wales Credit Union Group

 Friends and Credit Unions

-A small group of Friends in North Wales AM, with support and help from QPSW, are keen to encourage members, attenders and their local meetings to be active in supporting their local credit unions.
+Friends in North Wales, with support and help from QPSW, wish to raise awareness of the problems of financial exclusion from mainstream financial services and credit provision and to promote an ethical alternative to the legal and illegal loan sharks.
+We are keen to encourage members, attenders and all local Quaker meetings to be active in supporting their local credit unions.

 A 2016 Citizens Advice ‘Understanding Society’ report details statistically how these very high interest loans lead to people having unmanageable debt which in turn leads to high instances of family breakdown, employment and housing problems and poor physical health.